IsaiasJD117/markdown-previewer/README.md

 ### `npm install marked`
 ### `npm install dompurify`

-# Node modules are required.
+# Node modules are required!
 The folder should be located next to the public and src folders in the project directory